There are three basic tool types that are covered in every service organization:

 Tool suppliers often opt for either an ERP approach covering as many of the above functions as possible in one product, or for the excellent execution of one specific function in a Best-of-Breed approach.
 The first strategy requires integration of all modules involved, with some functions remaining underexposed.
 The second strategy requires an integrating facility between the relevant point solutions, which is handled either directly or via a broker (e.g. Zapier).

-Help desk or service management tools originally focused on workflow management goals.
+Help desk or service management tools originally focused on workflow administration goals.
 They often integrate that with the support of common functions, especially in terms of ITIL practices - with which, unfortunately, they mainly display a ingrained inefficiency.
 The vast majority of these tools do not have standardized workflows that support integrated processes.

 FMISs or IWMSs are facility management tools that usually focus on supporting technical actions in facility disciplines (system actions).
 There is mainly competition between these tools in the sense of how well they cover those disciplines (building management, access control, room reservation, security, etc.).
 For this reason, these tools often lack the focus on their workflow functionality, and routines are not based on integrated process models.